rstan-dev/Any-Project-Template/README.md

 ## Link to Final Site
 * [Link to Deployed Project](<<add_deployed_link_to_project_here>>)
-* Gitpod: use 'python3 -m http.server' to preview in server
+* Gitpod: use `python -m http.server` to preview in server

 ## Purpose
 *